Empire of Japan: One-party state

-In 1940 Japan celebrated the 2600th anniversary of Jimmu's ascension, despite the fact that all historians knew Jimmu was a made up figure, and built a monument to the world domination slogan Hakkō ichiu.
+In 1940, Japan celebrated the 2600th anniversary of Jimmu's ascension, despite the fact that Jimmu was widely regarded as a mythological figure, and the Japanese promoted the world domination slogan Hakkō ichiu.
 In 1941, the Japanese government charged Tsuda Sōkichi, the one historian who dared to challenge Jimmu's existence publicly.
 Tsuda put forward the then-controversial theory that accounts in the Kojiki chronicle were not based on history (as Edo period kokugaku and State Shinto ideology believed) but rather on propagandistic myths concocted to explain and legitimize the rule of the imperial dynasty.
 Tsuda also saw the deity Susanoo as a negative figure, arguing that he was created to serve as the rebellious opposite of the imperial ancestress Amaterasu.
 Tsuda's view of history has become mainstream after World War II.
-Many scholars today also believe that the mythology of the heavenly plane of Takamagahara in Kojiki was created by the ruling class to make people believe that the class was precious for originating there.
+Many scholars today believe that the mythology of the heavenly plane of Takamagahara in Kojiki was created by the ruling class to make people believe that the class was precious for originating there.
 During the Second Sino-Japanese War and the Second World War, the firm Iwanami Shoten was repeatedly censored because of its positions against the war and the Emperor.
-Publisher Shigeo Iwanami was even sentenced to two months in prison (later acquitted) for the publication of Tsuda's banned works.
+Publisher Shigeo Iwanami was sentenced to two months in prison (later acquitted) for the publication of Tsuda's banned works.
 Shortly before his death in 1946, he founded the newspaper Sekai, which had a great influence in post-war Japanese intellectual circles.